JuliaStellarDynamics/LinearResponse.jl/README.md

 ---
 ## A first example

 To reproduce the Plummer radial orbit instability calculation, see the example script in `examples/PlummerE/runExamplePlummer.jl`.
 This script will compute the location of the unstable radial orbit instability mode, using a simplified version of the calculation from [Petersen et al. (2024)](https://ui.adsabs.harvard.edu/abs/2023arXiv231110630P/abstract) (`n1max=1` instead of `n1max=10`, which results in a factor of 10 speedup).
-The outputs will all be cached, so re-running the example is inexpensive.
+The outputs will all be cached (appearing as several files with the `.h5` extension in the folder where the script is run), so re-running the example is inexpensive.
 This script will take approximately one minute to run.

 Run the first example code with the following command:
 ```